nyanp/kaggle-PLASTiCC/Solution Overview.md

 ## A3.
 Summary

-I splitted data into galactic/extragalactic and trained 2 LightGBM models on them with ~200 features (with silightly different feature sets).
+I split data into galactic/extragalactic and trained 2 LightGBM models on them with ~200 features (with slightly different feature sets).
-I performed light curve fittng using sncosmo with various source types (salt-2, nugent, snana…), and use these parameters as a feature of my extragalactic model.
-These features gave me significant boost on my score.
+I performed light curve fitting using sncosmo with various source types (salt-2, nugent, snana…), and use these parameters as a feature of my extragalactic model.
+These features gave me a significant boost in my score.

-To handle a difference between train and test set, pseudo-labelling on class90 is used for extragalactic model.
+To handle a difference between train and test set, pseudo-labeling on class90 is used for an extragalactic model.

 ## A4.
 Features Selection / Engineering
 ### Light curve fitting features
-`sncosmo.lc_fit` is used to fitting light curve with various sources of models.
-Below are the list of sources I used:
+`sncosmo.lc_fit` is used to fitting the light curve with various sources of models.
+Below is the list of sources I used:

 - salt2
 - salt2-extended